 Why Would You Kick Someone Off Your Wi-Fi?

-There are several reasons to consider removing unknown devices from your network.
+There are several reasons why you may consider removing unknown devices from your network.
 These include:

-• Security threats: Any unfamiliar connection might be a hacker trying to access and steal your personal data, risking your privacy and sensitive information.
+- Security threats: Any unfamiliar connection might be a hacker trying to access and steal your personal data.
+This can risk your privacy and sensitive information.

-• Legal risks: Suppose the person downloads illegal content from shady or free streaming websites or services from your Wifi without a VPN connection.
-In this case, authorities can trace it back to your IP address, leaving you responsible for any fines or legal action.
+- Legal risks: Suppose the person downloads illegal content from your network from shady or free streaming websites and he doesn’t even use a VPN.
+In this case, authorities can track your IP address and capture you, leaving you responsible for any fines or legal action.

-• Slower speed and data limit: Someone on your network might be hogging your bandwidth, slowing down your internet, or using up your data cap.
+- Slower speed and data limit: Someone on your network might be using a lot of your internet from your, which can slow down your internet.

 How to Kick People Off Your Wi-Fi Network

-Before diving into how to identify these freeloaders, let’s focus on the immediate fixes.
-Here are three simple ways to deal with unrecognized devices.
+Here are three simple ways how you can deal with unrecognized devices.

 1. Change Your Password

-The quickest and most reliable way to evict unwanted devices is to change your Wi-Fi password.
-Here’s why and how it works: First, it ensures Immediate disconnection.
-Changing the password forces every device—including yours—off the network.
+The quickest and most reliable way is to change your Wi-Fi password.
+Here’s why and how it works: First, it will ensure an immediate disconnection.
+Changing the password forces every device, including yours, off the network.

 Even if you blacklist a device from your router, someone with the old password could still connect using another device.
 And if they’ve saved the password, there are tools to recover it from their system on Windows PCs.
 That said, here’s how to change your Wi-Fi password to block everyone’s access in three simple steps permanently:

-1. Access your router’s settings: Open your browser and enter your router’s IP address (typically something like `192.168.1.1` or `192.168.0.1`).
-Then, log in using your administrator credentials.
+- Access your router’s settings: Open your browser and enter your router’s IP address.
+If you don’t know about your IP address, you can check it out here.
+It’s typically something like `192.168.1.1` or `192.168.0.1.` Then, log in using your administrator credentials.
 If you don’t know them, check the router’s manual or search for your model online.

-2. Go to wireless settings: Look for the option to change your Wi-Fi password (often under “Wireless” or “Security” settings).
+- Go to wireless settings: Look for the option to change your Wi-Fi password.
+You can find it often under “Wireless” or “Security” settings.
 Update the password and, if you like, change the network’s SSID (name) to make it clear this is a refreshed connection.

 2. Use Your Router’s MAC Address Filtering

-If you’re looking for a way to control which devices can connect to your network, some routers offer a feature called MAC address filtering.
-Every device has its unique identifier called a MAC address, and you can use this to either block unwanted devices (blacklist) or allow only specific ones (whitelist).
+Every device has a unique MAC address, and you can use this feature to either block unwanted devices (blacklist) or allow only specific ones (whitelist).
 Only approved devices will be able to connect to your Wi-Fi.
 The idea is simple, but it comes with some significant drawbacks.

 For one, not every router supports MAC address filtering, so you’ll need to check if your router offers it.
 If it does, you’ll likely find the feature under settings like “Access Control,” “MAC Filtering,” or “Wireless Filtering.”
 But the challenge doesn’t end there.
 The method isn’t 100% secure, even if your router supports it.